 You do not need to bring a photo when you apply.
 Our staff can take a photo of you.

 Once your application has been approved, you will receive your new pass in the post within 10 working days.

 Renewing your pass

-If your pass is due to expire in the next month, fill in an application form and return it, with the relevant proof of eligibility, to one of our Customer First Offices at Halifax, Brighouse or Todmorden.
+If your pass is due to expire in the next month, fill in form.
+Return the form to one of our Customer First Offices at Halifax, Brighouse or Todmorden.